+5. Go have chanko nabe (traditional sumo food) for lunch - we recommend the 1050 yen lunch special at this restaurant.
 Chanko is a very famous sumo wrestler dish - a big, hot, soupy bowl of meat and veggies - delicious!
-Across the street from the station is a McDonald's.
-Next to it is a chanko restaurant that has a very good lunch chanko set for 1050 yen.
-We have had it twice and enjoyed it both times.
+We've have had it twice and enjoyed it both times.

 You can rent a radio set from the stadium for 100 yen with a 2000 yen deposit.
 With it, you can listen to an English language commentary which really helps you understand what you are seeing.
 We recommend it highly.